reasonmii/leetcode/M_interviewQuery.md

   - Differences in how data is preprocessed can lead to different results.
   - Even small changes in preprocessing can impact the performance of the model.
   - ex) scaling, normalization, handling missing values

+## Score Based on Review
+Let’s say you’re an ML engineer at Netflix.
+You have access to reviews of 10K movies.
+Each review contains multiple sentences along with a score ranging from 1 to 10. </br>
+How would you design an **ML system to predict the movie score based on the review text**?

+## Spanish Scrabble
+Let’s say you have to build scrabble for Spanish users. </br>
+Assuming that you don’t know any Spanish, how would you approach assigning each letter a point value? </br>

+- It requires a structured and data-driven approach
+- Frequency Analysis
+  - Collect Spanish Text Data (books, newspapers, websites, and other sources of written Spanish)
+  - Calculate Letter Frequencies : **More frequent** letters should generally have **lower point** values, while **less frequent** letters should have **higher point** values.
+- Existing Spanish Games
+  - Research Spanish Word Games : Analyze the point values assigned in these games.
+  - Compare with English Scrabble : apply a similar rationale
+- Statistical Modeling
+  - Fit a Model : model the relationship between letter frequency and point value.
+  - Assign Point Values: Ensure that the distribution of points creates a balanced game with an appropriate level of difficulty and competition.
+- Iterative Testing
+  - Prototype and Test : Create a prototype of the game with the initial point values and test it with Spanish-speaking players.
+  - Gather Feedback : Collect feedback on the balance and playability of the game.
+  - Refine Point Values: Adjust the point values based on feedback and further analysis.
+- Consult Linguistic Experts
+  - Collaborate with Spanish Linguists : Work with experts in the Spanish language to refine your approach and ensure cultural and linguistic appropriateness.

+## Video Game Respawn Model
+How would you build a model or algorithm to generate respawn locations for an online third person shooter game like Halo?
+When designing an algorithm to generate respawn locations in an online game, what aspects must be considered to ensure long-term player engagement?

 # Statistics